akiss-xyz/akiss-xyz/README.md

 #### Hello! 👋 Thanks for stopping by.

-I really enjoy programming, but often this field can be lonely - feel free to ping me regarding any of my projects, or yours!

 My interests are quite broad.
 Most topics in software engineering are interesting once you get your hands dirty with them, but if I had to pick...

 ##### I'm looking to collaborate on...